 L144- Did you bury the datalogger at the surface or at some centimeters below ground?
 How did you ensure the loggers stayed at this position for three years?

 We clarified the datalogger buried at 5 cm deep (L 151).
-We checked data loggers at least every 6 month to retrieve data and make a backup and from previous experiments we know that dataloggers do not move, partly also because of their size, we added clarification in L 155-156.
+We checked data loggers at least every 6 months to retrieve data and make a backup and from previous experiments we know that dataloggers do not move, partly also because of their size.
+We added clarification in L 155-156.

 L174- This March to November do not have summer?